-Figuring what size girth your horse takes is a simple process.
-All you need is a tape measure and a calculator (or a brain that can do simple math).
+Are you wondering what size girth your horse needs?
+Most horses fall between a size 28inch – 34inch, but you can calculate for your horse.
+Figuring the girth size is a simple process with a tape measure and calculator.
 Asking someone to assist you makes it a bit easier and eliminates trying to wrangle around the horse.

-The resulting number will only be an estimate, but it is a good starting point for ordering the correct size.
+This will give you a good estimate for ordering the correct size.

 You’ll want around 8-10 inches between your cinch and saddle.

 If you already have the saddle you will be using

 When it comes to determining the size cinch your horse will need, you must accurately measure your horse.